canonical/notebook-operators/image-definitions/README.md

 ### Publish

 Login into the registry before running publishing of images.
-This step is left out of the tools on purposed to enable tools re-used in different scenarios such as Github workflows and manual publishing.
+This step is left out of the tools on purposed to enable tools to be re-used in different scenarios such as Github workflows and manual publishing.

 To publish all container images to the registry specified during build process: